mustafah009/ShoppingBasket/README.md

 ### Expected outcomes:
 * Writing a test for the new implementation of CheckoutStep that mocks the interaction with the PromotionService.
 * Successful implementation of a CheckoutStep that uses a PromotionsService and adds the promotions retrieved from the service into the CheckoutContext

+From the command line you can build the project with: gradlew build

+And run the tests with:
+gradlew test